Winstar Communications

-Winstar Communications (at some point WinStar Communications) was an American telecommunications company that provided broadband services to business customers.
+Winstar Communications, Inc. (at some point WinStar Communications) was an American telecommunications company that provided broadband services to business customers.
 Winstar owned and operated a broadband network in 60 major markets in the United States, including each of the top 30 U.S. markets and ten markets internationally in Europe, Asia, and Latin America.

 Winstar was a notable example of the internet and telecom bubbles of the late 1990s.
 At its peak in 2000, less than a year before its collapse, the company had a market capitalization in excess of $4.4 billion and revenues of $445.6 million for the year ended December 31, 1999.

-Winstar also bought Fox Lorber Home Video from New Video in the mid-1990s.
+Winstar also bought Fox Lorber Home Video from New Video in 1995.
 In 2001, Genius Products bought out Fox Lorber after Winstar was shuttered.

 History

-The company was founded in 1993 as a reseller of long-distance service.
+The company was founded by William J. Rouhana in 1993 as a reseller of long-distance service.
 After winning auctions for radio spectrum, the firm became a Competitive Local Exchange Carrier and began selling wireless broadband service.

 In 1994, Winstar completed an initial public offering, listing its stock on Nasdaq under the symbol "WCII".
 In the mid-1990s, Winstar acquired Fox Lorber Home Video.

 Winstar stock soared by over 600% between 1996 and 2000 as revenue grew from $2.7 million in 1995 to over $445 million in 1999.
 The company also received positive research reports from analysts, such as Jack Grubman, contributing to the Global settlement.